What Is Cognitive Reframing?

 Cognitive behavioral therapy (CBT) in particular, just like Acceptance and Commitment Therapy (ACT), is a method of talk therapy that has been proven to be effective in addressing a wide range of mental health disorders.
 It’s especially helpful for those that can arise from, or be intensified by, negative thought patterns like cognitive distortions.
 It’s predicated on identifying unhelpful thought patterns that cause unhelpful feelings or behaviors—in other words, it relies on cognitive reframing as a key tenet.

 Often, in an individual therapy setting, a therapist asks questions about common thought patterns you experience and helps you find constructive ways to reframe them.
 Research suggests that this therapeutic style is also effective when administered to patients virtually.
 If you’re interested in trying out online therapy, you can get matched with a licensed mental health professional through a platform like BetterHelp.
 You can meet with them via phone, video call, and/or online chat to address any of the challenges you may be facing.
-They can help you learn to notice your thoughts, identify distortions or flaws, and practice reframing for better emotional and behavioral outcomes.
-You can find client reviews of BetterHelp therapists below.
+They can help you learn to notice your thoughts, identify distortions, and practice restructuring for better emotional and behavioral outcomes.

 Takeaway